binaryedge/docs.binaryedge.io/docs/api-v1.md

 #### /v1/query/search

 Events based on a Query.
-List of recent events for the given query, including details of exposed ports and services.
+Stream of recent events for the given query, including details of exposed ports and services.
 Can be used with specific parameters and/or full-text search.

 *Parameters*

 * query: [String] String used to query our data.
 If no filters are used, it will perform a full-text search on the entire events.
 See [Search Parameters](search.md) for details on what parameters can be used.
 * only_ips: [Int] Optional.
-If selected, only output IP addresses, ports and protocols.
+If _only\_ips=1_, only output IP addresses, ports and protocols.
+    * Default: _only\_ips=0_

 *Output*